kansasgis/NG911/Doc_Online/AdjustmentTools.md

 approved domain for field LOCTYPE”, any occurrences of “Primary” in LOCTYPE will be edited to “PRIMARY”.

-[*Fix Duplicate ESBIDs*](#duplicateESBID): For counties with three ESB layers, all ESBIDs must be unique when comparing all three layers against one another.
-This tool creates unique ESBIDs by appending “E”, “F”, or “L” to the end of ESBIDs.
-Thus, if “1” is the ESBID in EMS, Fire, and Law, after running the tool, features will have unique ESBIDs like “1E”, “1F”, & “1L”.
+[*Fix Duplicate ESBIDs*](#duplicateESBID): For counties with three ESB layers, all ESBIDs/NGESBIDs must be unique when comparing all three layers against one another.
+This tool creates unique ESBIDs/NGESBIDs by appending “E”, “F”, or “L” to the end of ESBIDs/NGESBIDs.
+Thus, if “1” is the ESBID/NGESBID in EMS, Fire, and Law, after running the tool, features will have unique ESBIDs/NGESBIDs like “1E”, “1F”, & “1L”.

 The adjustment tools require these Python scripts: